 On our last evening here we transfer to the bus station and board an overnight bus to Merida.

-Hotel (2 nts), Overnight Bus (1 nt)
+Hotel (1 nt), Overnight bus (1 nt)

 Hang out in the green and shady Plaza Grande, with the twin-towered 16th century Cathedral on one side and City Hall, State Government Palace and Casa Mantejo on the others.
 For a taste of Merida's 19th century glory go for a walk along the mansion lined Paseo de Montejo.
 It's a great place to try out the local food specialities, like cochinita pibil or the head-blowingly spicy el yucateco.

 Merida is also the gateway to the Maya ruins of Uxmal and there is an opportunity to visit these impressive ruins.
-Little is known about the site's origins but it is thought the city was founded around AD500.
+Little is known about the site's origins but it is thought the city was founded around 500AD.
 Much of the site is decorated with masks of the rain god Chac.
 This is no great surprise as the area has a lack of natural water supplies and the city relied on rain water.

 The local people from Merida are very relaxed and they like dancing!
 Every Sunday some of the roads are turned into an open air dance floor with a variety of Salsa and Merengue bands.